AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 The Transition component lets you add a transition to your Screens project.

-The following image shows the transition component (added via drag and drop) to the editor.
+The following image shows the transition component (added by way of drag and drop) to the editor.

 ![screen_shot_2019-07-25at104237am](assets/screen_shot_2019-07-25at104237am.png)